dreamportdev/Osdev-Notes/07_IPC/02_Shared_Memory.md

 }
 ```

-This code is the core to implementing shared memory, it allows us to create a new shared memory region and gives us it's physical address.
+This code is the core to implementing shared memory, it allows us to create a new shared memory region and gives us its physical address.
 The VMM can then map this physical address into the memory space of the process like it would do with any other memory.

 Notice the use of the lock functions (`acquire` and `release`) when we access the linked list.
 Since this single list is shared between all processes that use shared memory, we have to protect it so we don't accidentally corrupt it.
 This is discussed further in the chapter on scheduling.

 ### Accessing Shared Memory

 We've successfully created shared memory in one process, now the next step is allowing another process to access it.
 Since each instance of shared memory has a name, we can search for an instance this way.
 Once we've found the correct instance it's a matter of returning the physical address and length, so the VMM can map it.
 We're going to return a pointer to the `ipc_shared_memory` struct itself, but in reality you only need the base and length fields.

 Here's our example function: